Hans van der Laan: Works

 Van der Laan designed only a few buildings, mostly Christian, not all of which were realised.
 In Helmond he built with his brother the octagonal St. Joseph's Chapel (1948).
 The church of St. Benedictusberg Abbey (1967) at Mamelis (near Vaals) is his best-known executed work.
 His design for the library of the same monastery was awarded the Limburg Architecture Prize in 1989.
 The crypt, the sacristy and a courtyard or atrium there were also designed by him.
 (The rest of the premises date from the 1920s and are not by him).

 In Belgium he built Roosenberg Abbey at Waasmunster (Sisters of Mary, 1975), as well as the mother house in the same place (from 1978), and the church of the Immaculate Heart of Mary ("Onbevlekt Hart van Maria") in Wijnberg in Wevelgem.
 In Best a house with a patio was built to his designs (Naalden House, 1981).
 The last work to be executed from his designs was the monastery of the Benedictine nuns of Tomelilla in southern Sweden (largely finished in 1995).

+One of the earliest works of the Dutch artist group the Observatorium was based on his work.